wayfrae/PassProtect/README.md

 # PassProtect
-# Group project for CSIS-1410
+This is a group project for CSIS-1410.
+We are creating password generation and storage software.